Ameliorated-LLC/jump-server/README.md

 ---

-This project provides a secure SSH frontend for Debian and RedHat-based systems.
+This project provides a secure SSH frontend for Debian and Red Hat-based systems.
 Jumper automates creating a secure jump environment, along with managing jump targets and importing keys—all wrapped in a clean terminal interface.

 ## Deployment

 **Prerequisites**

-- Debian or RedHat-based Linux system
+- Debian or Red Hat-based Linux system
 - OpenSSH Client (`ssh`) and OpenSSH Server (`sshd`)

 ### Ubuntu/Debian